 Our Las Vegas Juvenile Defense attorneys have years of experience in sealing records.
 To learn more about the procedure in Nevada and how we can help you, keep reading this page.

-Do juvenile delinquencies stay on my record forever in Las Vegas, NV?
+Do juvenile delinquencies stay on my record forever in Nevada?

 For the most part in Nevada, juvenile records are automatically sealed when the child reaches 21.
 This means you do not have to petition the court to seal them … the court will do it on their own.